glebfomin28/pluralize-tool/README.md

 # pluralize-tool

 `pluralize-tool` is a simple utility for pluralizing words based on the number.
-It handles pluralization rules, special cases, and works for languages like Russian, where the word form changes depending on the number.
+It handles pluralization rules, special cases, and works for languages like `Russian`, where the word form changes depending on the number.

 ## Installation